 “Who is your audience?
-Once you know who you want to make aware of your brand you can start to define your messaging to appeal to that demographic,” social media manager Alex Robertson says.
+Once you know who you want to make aware of your brand you can start to define your messaging to appeal to that demographic,” social media specialist Alex Robertson says.

 Like John Lewis did with Monty, creating social media campaigns that have an emotional impact on users is a great way to start, as Alex explains.

 Be active on social media but don’t have a one-track mind.
 A ‘me me me, look at us’ approach doesn’t work.
 Brands have to engage in a way that inspires the audience to get involve and talk about it.
-Sam Osborne, SEO specialist
+Sam Osborne, Technical SEO specialist

 “Your social media channels are a prime way to appeal to your audience’s ‘episodic memory’.
 That’s the ability to recall a specific highlight, such as the day you got married.
 Certain sights, smells and sounds can help people remember those moments in time, and brands should appeal to this.”